 If you are trying to conserve money then you need to plan ahead.
 Try the self-study plan for your first MCAT, and if you do not perform your best, then try a course.

 Tried and true, this test prep king harbors various forms of test preparation.
 Many of our members use solely Kaplan to study.
-Kaplan courses include Private Tutoring ($3,999), In Person ($2,229), Live Online ($2,229), & Self-Paced ($1,999) - prices may vary.
-All courses come with 11 full-length exams, over 8,000+ MCAT practice items, and the most available official AAMC practice resources.
-Kaplan courses utilize SmartReports, which gives students in-depth insights into strengths and weaknesses on the MCAT with recommended instruction.
-Please note that Clemson AED members receive 10% off of Kaplan courses.
+Kaplan courses include - prices may vary.
+All courses come with 17 full-length exams, over 10,000+ MCAT practice items, and the most available official AAMC practice resources.
+Please note that Clemson AED members receive 15% off of Kaplan courses.
 Contact us to receive the discount.

 The Princeton Review

-*AED members now get $200 off for any Princeton Review single course tuition.
-Contact the Pre-Medical Director for more information.
-The Berkeley Review
+*AED members now get 15% off for Princeton Review materials.
+Contact us at [email protected] for more information.
+Gold Standard MCAT

 Practice Tests